 HubSpot CMS vs. WordPress: An Overview

-It would be impossible in the space of this article to summarize and compare every aspect of HubSpot CMS and WordPress.
+It would be impossible in the space of one blog post to summarize and compare every aspect of HubSpot CMS and WordPress.
 One of the amazing things about both software tools is their sheer depth of capabilities.

 For the record: